 People are super friendly in Beirut.

 Ask anyone for directions and they can take you all the way there.

 However, they do ask you a lot of personal questions.

 - Visas - Many countries do need a visa to enter Beirut.
 Luckily, a one-month visa can be easily acquired on arrival at Beirut International Airport or any other port of entry at the Lebanese border.
 Make sure your passport is valid for at least the next six months.
 If you are not sure about your visa status, contact your local Lebanon embassy for further information.

 - Currency - Lebanese pound is the official currency in Beirut.
 ATMs are widespread throughout the city, and credit cards are accepted in most establishments.
 US dollars are also widely accepted in the city.

-- Weather - Climate in Beirut is mediterranean with long, hot and dry summers and short, cool and rainy winters.
+- Weather - The climate in Beirut is mediterranean with long, hot and dry summers and short, cool and rainy winters.
 Lebanon's location the African continent and the eastern Mediterranean area determine the climate of the country and the capital city.

 - Airports - Beirut–Rafic Hariri International Airport formerly known as Beirut International Airport, is Beirut's primary airport.
 It is located 9 km from the city center.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Beirut, since it covers not only the costs medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Beirut, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Beirut Weather Averages (Temperatures)